PHACDataHub/privacy_rac_demo/README.md

 the information returned from Blawx for the user.

-The anticipated use-case for this work is for the education of public servants tasked with adhereing to privacy rules in the mangement of data products.
+The anticipated use-case for this work is for the education of public servants tasked with adhering to privacy rules in the management of data products.
 There is an increasing push to have data administered less centrally, and shared as a product, creating a "data mesh" of available resources.
 The advantages of the data mesh approach are beyond the scope of this document.
 For our purposes,